Special Education, Ph.D.

 Admission Requirements

-• Three letters of recommendation, including statements regarding ability to pursue advanced graduate study in student's preferred specialization area
+• Three letters of recommendation addressing the applicant’s potential for advanced graduate study in their chosen specialization

 • Relevant experience (three years of experience preferred)